-Table 2 summarizes the potentially applicable codes.
+Table 3 summarizes the potentially applicable codes.

-Table 2: Codes that Govern the Conduct of Court-Appointed Neutrals
+Table 3: Codes that Govern the Conduct of Court-Appointed Neutrals

-Code Acronym Applicability Notes State Rules of Professional Conduct All attorneys Generally, an attorney is subject to the rules of all bars in which the attorney is admitted and a court can reasonably expect its own rules to apply to a neutral it appoints Code of Conduct for United States Judges CCUSJ See Compliance Section-except for a few specified exceptions, this code applies to neutrals appointed in federal court Code of Conduct for Judicial Employees CCJE Federal judges may impose these or similar standards on non- employee neutrals 28 U.S.C. § 455 Disqualification Statute Fed.
+Code Acronym Applicability Notes State Rules of Professional Conduct V All attorneys Generally, an attorney is subject to the rules of all bars in which the attorney is admitted and a court can reasonably expect its own rules to apply to a neutral it appoints Code of Conduct for United States Judges CCUSJ See Compliance Section-except for a few specified exceptions, this code applies to neutrals appointed in federal court Code of Conduct for Judicial Employees CCJE Federal judges may impose these or similar standards on non- employee neutrals 28 U.S.C. § 455 Disqualification Statute Fed.
 R. Civ.
 P. 53(b)(3) makes this binding on neutrals appointed in federal court

-Code Acronym Applicability Notes Rule 53 of the Federal Rules of Civil Procedure Rule 53 Binding on neutrals appointed in federal court Rules of specific organizations like the American Bar Association, American Arbitration Association, JAMS, and Forum ABA, AAA, JAMS, FORUM Applies to neutrals governed by the particular organization's rules or who work under those organizations State rules There may be specific state rules that govern the conduct of court-appointed neutrals in that state
+Code Acronym Applicability Notes Rule 53 of the Federal Rules of Civil Procedure Rule 53 Binding on neutrals appointed in federal court Rules of specific organizations like the American Bar Association, American Arbitration Association, JAMS, and Forum ABA, AAA, JAMS, FORUM Applies to neutrals governed by the particular organization's rules or who work under those organizations State rules There may be specific state rules that govern the conduct of court-appointed neutrals in that state.
+Could be amended if states adopt versions of the ABA Model Rule.

-3.2 Ethical Rules for Court-Appointed Neutrals
+5.2 Ethical Rules for Court-Appointed Neutrals